sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/66_68_Express_Router.md

 - Things learnt - app.METHOD always needs the path param, even if it is `'/'`.
 - Standard rules apply, unless specified otherwise.
 - The router path trimming feature assumes all paths in the router have a common prefix.
 - The router can be used without the path trimming feature also (i.e. don't specify a path while registering).
-This is actually the better way to do multi-file middleware/route organization (instead of using `express()` to make the child).
+This is actually the better way to do multi-file middleware/route organization (instead of using `express()` to make the child - see [code](https://github.com/exemplar-codes/express-app-academind/commit/2be76a9c2fb4c542967cd94e568f40367f17e2d8)).